codepr/creak/README.md

 # creak

-Perform some MITM attacks to a range of addresses.
-Among these, deny navigation and download capabilities of a target host in the local network performing an ARP poison attack and sending reset TCP packets to every request made to the router.
+Basic plugin-defined architecture to automate some MITM attacks on a LAN context, with support for easy addition of new plugin or extension of the current ones.
+Among these, poison, spoofing and deny navigation and download capabilities of a target host in the local network performing an ARP poison attack and sending reset TCP packets to every request made to the router.
-Born as a didactic project for learning python language, i decline every responsibility for any abuse or illegal uses.
+Born as a didactic project for learning python language, I decline every responsibility for any abuse or illegal uses.

 ## Installation